OpenGridForum/DFDL/calls/2022/2022-10-06_DFDL-WG-Call.md

 | 2022-02-24 | Create an experimental feature document
 | 2022-07-14 | Waiting for prototype implementation
 | 2022-08-11 | Apache Daffodil implementation in code review and being tested
+| 2022-10-06 | Will be in next Apache Daffodil release as an experimental feature

 | 324 | Erratum: Clarify semantic of array element assert containing subexpression " .[1] " (All) |
 | --- | --- |